venkataravuri/autonomous-driving-adas/docs/perception.md

 In legacy or traditional autonomous driving systems, LiDAR (Light Detection and Ranging) plays a crucial role in perceiving the environment because of its ability to provide accurate 3D distance measurements of surrounding objects.
 Here's how LiDAR point cloud data is used for object detection:

-1. LiDAR Point Cloud Basics

-LiDAR sensors emit laser pulses and measure the time it takes for the pulses to return after hitting an object.
-This generates a dense point cloud, which is a collection of 3D points representing the objects and terrain in the sensor’s field of view.
-Each point in the cloud has:

-3D coordinates (x, y, z), representing its position in space.

-Intensity value, representing the strength of the returned laser pulse.

 2. LiDAR Point Cloud Processing for Object Detection

-The raw point cloud data is processed to detect objects by identifying clusters of points that represent individual objects.
-This is done through various steps:

-Point Cloud Preprocessing: This involves removing noise, ground points (e.g., roads), and redundant points to focus on potential objects.

-Clustering: Algorithms like DBSCAN (Density-Based Spatial Clustering of Applications with Noise) or Euclidean Clustering are applied to group nearby points into clusters that likely represent discrete objects (e.g., vehicles, pedestrians).

-Bounding Box Fitting: Once clusters are identified, 3D bounding boxes are fitted around each cluster.
-These boxes represent the extent of detected objects in the 3D space.

-Feature Extraction: Additional features like the shape, size, and orientation of the bounding box, as well as the object's motion, can be derived to classify and distinguish between different object types (e.g., cars vs. pedestrians).

-LiDAR-based object detection systems are good at identifying objects' precise locations and sizes but may struggle with object classification (i.e., identifying what the object is) without additional data.

-Image-Based Object Detection with YOLO

-For image-based object detection, deep learning models like YOLO (You Only Look Once) are commonly used.
-YOLO takes a 2D camera image as input and produces:

-2D bounding boxes around detected objects.

-Object class labels (e.g., vehicle, pedestrian).

-Confidence scores for each detection.

-While YOLO can provide detailed classification and detection in 2D, it lacks depth information (i.e., how far the object is from the vehicle), which is where LiDAR becomes crucial.

-Combining LiDAR and Image Data for Object Detection

-Sensor fusion combines data from multiple sensors to leverage the strengths of each, resulting in a more robust object detection system.
-Here's how LiDAR and image data are typically combined:

 1. Extrinsic and Intrinsic Calibration

 Before fusing data, it's necessary to perform calibration between the LiDAR and the camera.
 Calibration establishes a transformation matrix that maps 3D LiDAR points into the 2D image plane of the camera.